Last Posts

 Low startup cost does not mean low-value service.
 Price to cover your time, effort, tools, travel, and profit.

-Some businesses are simple to start, but you still need to check city requirements, local permits, insurance, and business registration needs.
+Some businesses are simple to start, but you may still need to check city requirements, permits, insurance, and registration rules.

 A clean simple setup is enough at the beginning.
 Early customer demand matters more than expensive presentation.